netkicorp/transactid-library-java/README.md

         /**
          * Create binary PaymentRequest.
          *
-         * @param paymentParameters data to create the PaymentRequest.
+         * @param paymentRequestParameters data to create the PaymentRequest.
-         * @param ownerParameters of the accounts for this transaction.
+         * @param ownersParameters of the accounts for this transaction.
          * @param senderParameters of the protocol message.
+         * @param attestationsRequested list of attestations requested.
          * @param paymentParametersVersion version of the PaymentDetails message.
          * @return binary object of the message created.
          * @throws InvalidOwnersException if the provided list of owners is not valid.
          */
         @Throws(InvalidOwnersException::class)
         fun createPaymentRequest(
-            paymentParameters: PaymentParameters,
+            paymentRequestParameters: PaymentRequestParameters,
-            ownerParameters: List<OwnerParameters>,
+            ownersParameters: List<OwnerParameters>,
             senderParameters: SenderParameters,
+            attestationsRequested: List<Attestation>,
             paymentParametersVersion: Int = 1
         ): ByteArray